Get access to Bud API

 Create a set of API Credentials

 In order to successfully authenticate to Bud’s API services, you will first need to create a set of API credentials.
 This can be achieved from within the Bud Console.
-Follow this link to request Bud developer access
+Follow this link to get Bud console access

 The Bud Console allows you to manage your access to Bud's API services through the creation of different Projects.